Academic Freedom Policy

 better without having received a grade of “I,” “F,” “R” or “W” are cited as superior students by the

 vice president for academic and student affairs.
-At the end of each semester, an official list with the
+At the end of each Fall or Spring term, an official list with the

 names of these students is submitted to area newspapers for their publication consideration.
 A student